 To support sustainability and enhance customer service, Transportation Services has installed electric vehicle charging stations in various campus parking ramps and garages.
 Please see the electric vehicle charging policy (PDF).

-Use of the charging stations will be cost free to permit and paid visitor parking customers.
+Use of the charging stations is cost-free to permit holders and paid visitor parking customers.
 The charging stations are located near the entrance/exit of the following ramps and garages (lot location information):

 - Grainger Hall Garage (Lot 7)